tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 pretty handy at times, even if they're not useful for you on a day-to-day basis.
 For now though, we move on to Pry's built-in command system.

-### Commands and the pry command system
+### Commands and the Pry command system

 Adding new commands to Pry is one of the easiest ways to add new functionality to Pry.
-Pry takes great pride in its command system as one of the things that sets Pry apart from other REPLs.
+Pry takes great pride in its command system as one of the things that sets it apart from other REPLs.
 The trick up Pry's sleeve is that Pry commands aren't methods like they might seem.
 Rather, they are special strings that are caught by Pry before the input buffer is evaluated.
 This approach has a number of advantages:

-- Commands can do things that methods cannot do, such as modifying the input buffer.
+- Commands can do things that methods cannot do, such as modifying the input buffer or using non-standard naming conventions as demonstrated earlier by the example `don't-page-me-bro` command.
 - Commands can support a much richer argument syntax than normal methods.
 - Commands can be invoked in any context since they are local to the Pry session.
 This avoids monkeypatching and/or extending base classes to make commands available in any context.
+Clever girl.

+![Philosoraptor says: Easy, Breezy, Beautiful, Clever Girl][Philosoraptor meme]

 Since Pry commands are themselves implemented in Ruby, there's really an endless array of ways commands can be used to extend and customize Pry.